mieweb/timeharbor/OZWELL_SETUP.md

 After setup works:
 1. Try different queries to see tool capabilities
 2. Check browser console to see which tools get called
-3. Customize system prompt in `/client/main.html` if needed
+3. Customize system prompt in `/public/ozwell-config.js` if needed
 4. Add your own tools using the example above
+5. (Optional) Enable real-time form sync for proactive suggestions

 For issues or questions, create an issue in the TimeHarbor repository.